 accounts dimension.
 A dimension type that makes accounting intelligence available.
-You can tag only one dimension as Accounts; you do not have to have an accounts dimension.
+You can tag only one dimension as Accounts; you need not have an accounts dimension.

 Add Joins mode.
 In Essbase Integration Services, a state in which you can draw lines to define joins between objects in the OLAP model.